johnzz/WordSorter/README.md

 What the Fuck!

 #C
-The FastSort in c is 22ms £¬and Yewang take this Cpp in 34ms!
+The FastSort in c is 22ms, and Yewang take this Cpp in 34ms!

-Thanks for YeWang and YanRan
+Thanks for YeWang and YanRan.
+All code run on XEON E5620 2.4G with 16 Thread, IO speed more than 500m/s